 There are a lot of things that affect the accuracy of your crossbow to a huge extent.
 Thus, you must know and operate those things efficiently to master excellent accuracy.

 Flight groove is placed on the barrel, which ensures accurate alignment of the arrow or bolt with the string.
 If the alignment is accurate, you can get accurate aim.
-So master it for having steadfast accuracy on you crossbow.
+So master it for having steadfast accuracy on your crossbow.

 Although crossbow scope is a standard feature now, a high magnification is not a wise option.
 It will disrupt your accuracy and consistency beyond imagination.
 You should never go for magnification scope higher than 3.5-4X.
-It must have sufficient capabilities for light gathering, and 32 mm diameter objective lens.
+It must have sufficient capabilities for light gathering, and a 32 mm diameter objective lens.

 Variable-speed crossbow scopes are good picks nowadays.

 Consistent crossbow accuracy:

 It depends on the overall faculties of your crossbow.
 You must choose between the variable, top-quality faculties accurately.
 There are some pre-sight crossbows as well in the market.
 If your crossbow is cocked correctly with an accurate bolt and shooting mechanism, it is sure to ensure optimal accuracy.
 Tweaking your crossbow is a good option too.

 Crossbow speed is calculated as an FPS unit.
 You must determine how much speed you need for your hunting.
 The more the speed, the more troublesome it is to maintain accuracy and consistency.
 So you should not go for excessive speed.
 For example, for deer hunting you need 400 FPS at most.

 When you aim at the target, you look down at the sights.
 Iron sights are good, but buy accurate scopes for your crossbow sights.
 Laser Sights are more preferable.
 You can obtain maximum accuracy by sighting infallibly with the scopes.